FAC10/research/week-10/user-journeys-and-stories.md

     - demonstrates the way users _currently_ interact with the product
     - demonstrates the way users _could_ interact with the product

-2. Why do I make a user story?
+2. Why do I make a user journey?
     - It helps _demonstrates the vision for the project_ - They show an example of what the future state of whatever it is you are designing could be.
 Along with personas (we'll talk about this later) they can be one of the key outputs from the requirements gathering stage at the beginning of a project.

     - They help us _understand user behavior_ – User journeys can help you work out how users are going to interact with your system and what they expect from it.